Skip to Content

 • Notify the Halton Regional Police Services and the Ministry of Natural Resources and Forestry (MNRF).
 City staff will work with MNRF to locate and eliminate the responsible coyote

-• Educate residents on coyote attractants, yard/neighborhood audits, hazing and pet management.
+• Educate residents on coyote attractants, yard/neighbourhood audits, hazing and pet management.

 • Implement high-intensity hazing techniques